abhignay/GroundControlUI-v2/README.md

 ## A couple other things

 I've only tested this GUI on Windows 11, so let me know if you have any problems using it with other platforms (Mac and Linux)
+If you're using the UI on a laptop and see that all the text is overlapping try changing your display scale to 100% instead of 150%.

 Feel free to open up an issue if you have any questions. comments, or feedback.